CometTACO/lee-preparata-shortest-path-algorithm/README.md

 execute.py is self-implemented.

-trimmed_version.py is usable, just need to install the required modules in requirement.txt
+trimmed_version.py is usable, just need to install the required modules in requirement.txt with the command *pip install -r requirement.txt*